FZJ-JSC/JuML/README.md

 # JuML

 JuML (Juelich Machine Learning library) is a parallel, high-performance software library that makes large-scale data analysis in common HPC-setups simple.
-It supports common machine learning algorithms such Gaussian Naive Bayes, K-Means or Neural Networks, bundled with a rich set of convenience functions such as data normalization.
-JuML provides high- level APIs for C++ and Python that allows to compute both, on native CPUs as well as accelerators like GPGPUs.
+It supports common machine learning algorithms such as Gaussian Naive Bayes, K-Means or Neural Networks, bundled with a rich set of convenience functions for tasks like data normalization.
+JuML provides high-level APIs for C++ and Python that allow to compute on both, native CPUs as well as accelerators like GPGPUs.

 ## Dependencies